KANSL1

 Key Role

-The KANSL1 gene helps control other genes during brain development.
+The KANSL1 gene helps to control other genes during brain development.

 Symptoms

-Because the KANSL1 gene is important in the development and function of brain cells, many people who have KANSL1-related syndrome have:
+Because the KANSL1 gene is important for brain activity, many people who have KANSL1-related syndrome have:

 • Developmental delay